 It is also possible to attach files, and photos.

-I have used both Netscape's e-mail (way before AOL bought it), and Microsoft's Outlook Express.
-I liked them both.
 Outlook Express comes with the browsers, and on the Windows CD's.
-I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail.
+I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail and Google's GMail, also free.
 They scan for viruses and block a lot of junk e-mail.

 Urban Email Legends explains about all that forwarded email we get... and why you shouldn't forward all of it too.